 Pet cover can help with vet bills.
 Protect your dog or cat today.

 Argos offers pet insurance for dogs and cats that is good value for money, with your choice of Time Limited or Lifetime plans.
 Vet limits range from £2,500 to £7,000.
 Also notable is that Argos will offer Lifetime cover to pets regardless of age, making it a solid choice for older pets (but, like with most other pet insurance, pre-existing conditions won't be covered).

 You're able to buy Argos pet insurance through a comparison site like Compare Cover or from Argos directly.
-If you really want pet insurance that includes dental illness (e.g., tooth decay), you may want to consider a PetPlan policy.
+If you really want pet insurance that includes dental illness (e.g., tooth decay), you may want to consider another provider, such as PetPlan.